cortex-current/Ecommerce_trends/README.md

 <img src="https://github.com/mkadwani/SQLproject/blob/screenshots/15b.png" width=40% height=40%>

 ### Top 5 states where delivery is really fast/ not so fast compared to estimated date
-State AL has fastest delivery compared to estimated date, and state AC has the slowest delivery or highest delay from estimated date.
+State Alagoas has fastest delivery compared to estimated date, and state Acre has the slowest delivery or highest delay from estimated date.
 ```sql
 SELECT customer_state,
   ROUND(AVG(freight_value),2) AS mean_freight,